 “Advisor Doil, Pifechan ships have been spotted near the mouth of the bay,” the woman informed him, doing an impressive job of keeping her own fear in check.
 “Prime Kiluron has convened a meeting in the great hall.”

 “Tell him I’ll be right there,” Doil said.
 He started putting on yesterday’s clothes, then hesitated, and put on a lighter set, with chain mail over them, and his robes over the top.
 Then he belted on a sword, and took up his customary stack of papers.
 He might not be very skilled with a sword, but if Merolate was going to be invaded he figured he ought to be prepared, or at least look the part.

 The great hall was already abuzz when he arrived.
 The ministers were trickling in from outside with the persistent drizzle, and guardsmen milled about, checking each other’s armor.
 Only a few candles had been permitted, so it was difficult to tell who was who, or even avoid the furniture.
 Doil found a place at a table to set down his books in one of the few, small circles of greasy illumination, and then went to find Kiluron.

-Already dressed in his own armor, with the Prime’s sigil on his cape, Kiluron looked grim and dangerous in that light, older than Doil thought he had ever seen him.
+Already dressed in his own armor, with the Prime’s sigil on his cape, Kiluron looked grim and dangerous in that light, older than Doil had ever seen him.
 Noting Doil’s presence, Kiluron did not break from his conversation with the man before him.